Why do companies issue shares? Why list on the Barbados Stock Exchange?

 Which criteria do companies have to meet to list on the Barbados Stock Exchange?

 The application process for listing on the Barbados Stock Exchange depends entirely on the market of suitability for your business.
-While companies listing on the Regular Market need not be accompanied by ancillary support, listings on the Junior Market and the International Securities Market must be introduced and sponsored by a Member of the Exchange and Listing Sponsor respectively.
+While companies listing on the Main Market need not be accompanied by ancillary support, listings on both the Innovation & Growth Market and the International Securities Market must be introduced and sponsored by a Member of the Exchange and Listing Sponsor respectively.

 With three markets to choose from, each with their own distinct listing requirements, applications to list may not be uniform.